Pam Bondi: 2020 presidential election

 Bondi spoke in support of Trump at the 2020 Republican National Convention.
 Bondi became a vocal supporter of Trump's efforts to overturn his 2020 defeat.
 While ballots were being counted in the 2020 United States presidential election, Bondi supported Trump's false claim that there was large-scale voter fraud in Georgia, Pennsylvania, and Wisconsin.
 In an appearance on Fox News on November 5, 2020, host Steve Doocy challenged Bondi to provide evidence for her claims of fraud.
 She said "We know that ballots have been dumped."
 Bondi later claimed that Trump had won Pennsylvania, despite votes there still being counted, with his opponent Joe Biden ultimately winning the state.

 Board of trustees and advocacy work

 During the following lame-duck session, Trump appointed Bondi to the board of trustees of the John F. Kennedy Center for the Performing Arts.
 The Palm Beach Post described the appointment as a reward for her loyalty to Trump.
 By 2024, Bondi led the legal arm of the Trump-aligned America First Policy Institute, a nonprofit that planned policies for a potential second Trump presidency.
 She worked to file voting lawsuits in battleground states relating to the 2024 presidential election.

-U.S. attorney general (2025–present)
+United States attorney general (2025–2026)

 Nomination and confirmation

-On November 21, 2024, president-elect Trump announced she would be nominated for United States attorney general, after the withdrawal of Matt Gaetz for that position.
+On November 21, 2024, president-elect Trump announced Bondi would be nominated for United States attorney general, after the withdrawal of Matt Gaetz for that position.
 There were two hearings at the U.S. Senate Committee on the Judiciary, one on January 15, 2025, and the second one on January 16.
 Bondi was questioned by Democratic Senators over her past work as a lobbyist, the 2020 presidential election results, her relationship with Trump, and her thoughts about TikTok.

 On January 29, the Senate Judiciary Committee approved her nomination in a party-line 12–10 vote.
 She was confirmed in a 54–46 Senate vote on February 4.
 The only Democratic senator who voted "aye" was Senator John Fetterman.
 Bondi disclosed to the Senate Judiciary committee and the designated ethics official at the U.S. Department of Justice the compensation for her consulting services to Renatus Advisors LLC of Puerto Rico in shares and stock warrants for the merger of Digital World Acquisition Corp.
 (DWAC) and Trump Media & Technology Group (DJT), which were in turn converted to shares and warrants of DJT on the day of the merger.
 The compensation for the consulting services totaled $2,969,563.